 And we are also told that the 200 years of anecdotes in the homeopathic literature do not count as evidence either, despite the fact that anecdotes are frequently used as starting points for research into new avenues of medical treatment.
 One argument against anecdotes for homeopathy is that you only get one side of the story, i.e. what about all the failures?; another is that the patient would have got better anyway.
 (I quite like the latter: homeopathic treatment doesn’t work – without them the patient would have got better anyway; drugs do work – without them the patient’s symptoms come back…)

 So if all the evidence is being ignored, and the therapy publicly attacked with such venom, then surely homeopathy is perceived as a threat to the establishment?
-This is indeed what Harald Walach, Research Professor in Psychology at the University of Northampton, argues in this article.
+This is indeed what Harald Walach, Research Professor in Psychology at the University of Northampton, has argued.
 Rather than look carefully at what is actually going on and see how this could be used to benefit patients, there is a need to make it clear who has the power by spreading Fear, Uncertainty and Doubt (FUD) about homeopathy (other complementary therapies will probably follow) to the general public.

 The daily experience of practitioners of homeopathy, who, it is worth mentioning, also routinely treat babies and young children (and in some cases animals) with great success (which surely is a counter to the ‘placebo-effect only’ view ), is at odds with the headline-grabbing statements being widely reported in the media.
 And it’s also important to remember that these practitioners are not a group of relatively unintelligent or otherwise gullible laypeople, or, as some would like to portray, con-artists with ideas above their station.
 As well as undertaking a four-year part-time professional training, the vast majority of lay homeopaths join professional organisations which provide regular updates on the latest remedies and methods of treatment, and require members to abide by strict codes of ethics.
 The Faculty of Homeopathy is comprised exclusively of those with a medical background; doctors, dentists, veterinary surgeons and pharmacists.
 Many of those who take up homeopathy leave successful but perhaps otherwise unfulfilling careers, often taking a considerable drop in income.
 I have met former nurses, midwives, medical secretaries, marketing managers, pharmaceutical company representatives, amongst others in the UK; whereas most of the homeopaths I have met from Europe and further afield, are medical doctors who use homeopathy routinely in their practice, with no doubts about their treatment or fear of attack from campaign groups in their respective countries.